awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-nuvoton-m487.md

    If you subscribed to the MQTT topic with the AWS IoT MQTT client, you should see MQTT messages sent by your device in the AWS IoT console\.

 ## Troubleshooting<a name="gsg-nuvoton-m487-troubleshoot"></a>
-+ If your windows can’t recognize the device `VCOM`, install the NuMaker windows serial port driver from [https://goo\.gl/4VGca6](https://goo.gl/4VGca6)\.
++ If your windows can’t recognize the device `VCOM`, install the NuMaker windows serial port driver from the link [Nu\-Link USB Driver v1\.6](https://www.nuvoton.com/export/resource-files/Nu-Link_USB_Driver_V1.6.zip)\.
 + If you connect your device to the Keil MDK \(IDE\) through Nu\-Link, make sure the MSG switch \(No\.4 of ISW1 on ICE\) is OFF, as shown\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/nuvoton-m487-gsg.png)